tuantruong2206/abc-icommerce-config-repo/README.md

                   "color": "silver"
           }'
             ```
-            - Delete product PLEASE change id follow your data
+            - Delete the product PLEASE change id follow your data
             ```sh
           curl --location --request DELETE 'localhost:8082/inventory/product/6' \
           --header 'HEADER_USER: Brian.truong'
             ```
-    -  shopping cart service:
+    -  shopping cart service: This service is created for the demo of interaction between service to service communication by feign client, Should have compensation transaction
-        - We need create basket first by below api
+        - We need create a basket first by
             ```sh
           curl --location --request POST 'http://localhost:8082/cart/basket' \
           --header 'Content-Type: application/json' \